tjnull/TJ-JPT/README.md

  - Notes can be searchable,  copied, tagged and modified either from the applications directly or from your own text editor.
  - Markdown Editor and Reader.
 Easy to import and export notes to multiple formats.
+ - Code Block Syntax Highlighting
  - [WebClipper](https://joplinapp.org/clipper/) to save web pages and screenshot from Firefox and Chrome Browser
  - Sync notes on various cloud applications such as NextCloud, DropBox, OneDrive
  - Sync notes on a local file share or WebDav.
- - Compatible to work on Windows, Linux, MacOS, and on Mobile such as Android/IOS
+ - Compatible to work on Windows, Linux, MacOS, and on Mobile such as Android/IOS.
+.

  ## What does the template include?
  - Command Line references.